angelascerbo/super-graphiql/README.md

 <p align="center"><img src="https://imgur.com/FGT9yfC.png" width="350"></p>

-<p align="center">Super-GraphiQL is a powerful yet simple GUI designed for testing your GraphQL API.</p>
+<p align="center">SuperGraphiQL is a powerful yet simple GUI designed for testing your GraphQL API.</p>

-With Super-GraphiQL users are able to quickly setup a series of tests for GraphQL API, better understand the execution of queries and save test cases for easy reuse.
+With SuperGraphiQL users are able to quickly setup a series of tests for GraphQL API, better understand the execution of queries and save test cases for easy reuse.

 <p align="center"><img src="https://imgur.com/oUNUTSW.png" width="750"></p>

 ## Getting Started
 <b>Express Middleware</b>
-<p>To use Super-GraphiQL, install and incorporate the express middleware into your existing project with npm:</p>
+<p>To use SuperGraphiQL, install and incorporate the express middleware into your existing project with npm:</p>

 ```sh